hacketyhack/hacketyhack/lessons/tour.md

 This is the home screen, which shows you two very important things: your own programs, and the sample programs.
 Everyone starts off with one simple program:
 Hello, world!
-I won't even ask you to open it, check it out:
+Check it out:

     alert "Hello, world!"

-This is an actual Ruby program, click the button to try it out!
+This is an actual Ruby program!
 You'll learn more about Ruby itself in the Beginning Ruby Lesson.

 ### Samples